mstksg/inCode/copy/entries/functor-structures-1.md

 !!!functor-structures/serialize.hs "data Field"1 "data Choice"1
 ```

-However, we have a problem here --- and it's the opposite of the problem we had
+However, we have a problem here (incidentally, it's the opposite of the problem
-in the previous case.  `Choice a` doesn't quite make sense as the sum type
+we had in the previous case).  `Choice a` doesn't quite make sense as the sum
-consumer for `Schema a`, because each `Choice` is only meant to handle the
+type consumer for `Schema a`, because each `Choice` is only meant to handle the
 types in a *specific* branch.
 For example, in our `Customer` example, for the
 `CPerson` branch we need a `Choice (String, Int)` to consume its contents, and
 in the `CBusiness` branch we need a `Choice Int` to consume its contents.